 The biochemist job is not suitable for candidates with special needs, as the profession involves handling toxic materials which require a lot of patience and attention and a slight mistake can lead to a big disaster.
 A biochemist is a research professional.
 His or her work involves attention to detail.
 Candidates with special needs find it difficult to perform efficiently in biochemist career.

 What is the role of Biochemist?

-Biochemistry is a deep study of the different chemical techniques to solve biological problems of living organisms.
-Biochemists solve specific problems by studying cellular and molecular processes to increase our general understanding.
-Some biochemists may study to discover how certain genes or environmental factors cause disease and the solution to these diseases.
-Some biochemists conduct research projects, manage laboratory teams, prepare technical reports, and share research findings with the scientists.
-They analyse DNA, enzymes, and other molecules to research the effect of drugs and food on biological processes.
-They use high tech equipment to determine the structure of molecules.
+A biologist daily job routine includes solving specific problems by studying cellular and molecular processes to increase our general understanding.
+Individuals with a career as biochemists may study to discover how certain genes or environmental factors cause disease and the solution to these diseases.
+Several biologists stay involve in conducting research projects, manage laboratory teams, prepare technical reports, and share research findings with the scientists.
+A career as a biochemist requires analysing DNA, enzymes, and other molecules to research the effect of drugs and food on biological processes.
+They use high-tech equipment to determine the structure of molecules.

 Biochemists analyse organic and inorganic compounds to determine chemical and physical properties, composition, structure, relationships, and reactions.
 Biochemists analyze the sample, observe and collect data, and write about their research in the form of a report.
 Analysis forms the basic work attribute of a biochemist's work profile.

 In order to ensure that the medicine is of good quality, biochemists conduct several tests that ensure the desired quality of the product.
 They conduct numerous test in order to find out the properties of the medicine and how a human body might react to it after consumption.
 Usually, repeated tests are performed for precision and avoidance of inaccuracy.